Preposition – “Without”

 She went to the party without her phone.

-He couldn’t sleep without his favorite teddy bear.
+He couldn’t sleep without his favourite teddy bear.

 It can also indicate that something is not being used or is excluded.